13 Jan Drawings that will impress your art teacher

 However, our line of thought is that if you aren’t drawing something that really speaks to you in terms of your interest in it then you won’t produce a great drawing, full stop.
 However much you try to explore, enjoy, exploit the subject you are drawing to please your teacher, if it doesn’t genuinely grab you for some reason, you will not produce your best drawing.

-A great example is students who undertake life drawing classes for the sole reason of thinking that’s what the art colleges want to see.
+A great example is students who undertake life drawing classes for the sole reason of thinking that it is what the art colleges want to see.
 Life drawing can be useful for an art college application.
-However, if you don’t enjoy it, don’t have an interest in the figure or feel it’s useful to your whole portfolio then usually this shows in the work.
+However, if you don’t enjoy it, don’t have an interest in the figure or feel it is useful to your whole portfolio then usually this shows in the work.

 When we draw a subject we are really engaging in looking most of the time, or at least we should be!
 Peter Prendergast, landscape painter commented ‘Drawing is 90% looking, 10% drawing’ and if we haven’t looked properly we’ve never really SEEN our subject.